5 Min Read

 What You Can Do When Your Spouse Has Become Emotionally Detached

-To effectively address the situation now, you’ll need to begin by working backwards.
+To effectively address the situation now, you’ll need to begin by working backward.

 Start by asking yourself the following questions: